QuantEcon/lecture-python-intro/lectures/eigen_I.md

 $\begin{bmatrix} 0 & 1 \\ -1 & 0 \end{bmatrix}$ and let $B$ be a shear matrix
 along the x-axis given by $\begin{bmatrix} 1 & 2 \\ 0 & 1 \end{bmatrix}$.

-We will visualise how a grid of points changes when we apply the transformation $AB$ and then compare it with the transformation $BA$.
+We will visualize how a grid of points changes when we apply the transformation $AB$ and then compare it with the transformation $BA$.

 ```{code-cell} ipython3